 The paranormal brothers Allan and Joseph Carmichael looked at each other, and then back to the apparition in front of them.
 A rather attractive lady, wearing a late Victorian two layered bustle skirt, with matching ruched blouse.
 Being of spectral extraction, the colour was indeterminate and limited to transparent white, on the basis the woman herself was not as solid as the corporeal investigators.

-It was Allan that spoke up first, “What is it you think, we think, you are?”
+It was Allan that spoke up first, “What is it that you think, that we think, you are?”

 Owing to dryness of throat, this came out as more of a weak rasp, despite efforts to whip up saliva and lubricate the vocal chords.
-Joseph, the taller of the two, by some two inches at just under 6ft, shook his head in disgust.
+Joseph, the taller of the two, by some two inches at just under six foot, shook his head in disgust.

 “Way to show confidence Al,” he whispered from the corner of his mouth in a poor attempt at ventriloquy.
 It was not unnoticed by the shade who smiled demurely and floated towards them.